-Since 2005, 251 spin-offs from Helmholtz Association have been founded.
-Two thirds of them were funded by the Helmholtz Enterprise Program.
+Since 2005, 254 spin-offs from Helmholtz Association have been founded.
+About 40 % of them were funded by the Helmholtz Enterprise Program.

 B² Sensors offers a portable, one-sensor solution for early and reliable detection of multiple gaseous compounds in water and air.
 The state-of-the-art infrared sensor allows simultaneous identification and quantification of a broad range of dissolved compounds.
 The oil and gas industry, for prospecting as well as for monitoring pipelines for leakages, is one of the primary markets.
 The sensor is also designed for environmental and climate research and monitoring of ocean and inland waters.
 The B² Sensors Team has over 20 years of accumulated experience in the development, design, construction and production of underwater sensors and technologies.

 Due to their dimensions and large weights, production machines can nowadays only be installed or moved out of a production with great effort.
 Rearranging a production line also comes at a great cost.
 The spin-off project will therefore develop and launch a modular high capacity transport system with which machines of various sizes and weights can be lifted comfortably.
 A single user can then move the entire machine by remote control.

 Enginears is team of scientists and clinicians developing novel medical devices for the ear, nose, and throat.
 Common ailments, such as middle ear infections, are misdiagnosed at a significant rate in children, leading to unnecessary treatment and excess medical costs.
 The team has developed miniaturized tools that put advances in medical imaging technologies into the hands of practitioners, improving the speed and accuracy of diagnosis for common pediatric conditions.

 Novel, compact measurement system for the determination of absolute luminescence yields of LEDs or solar cells.

 More environmentally friendly and quality assured repair of fibre composite structures with applications in aviation.